wildmaster84/xenia-canary/README.md

 # Netplay Fork

-This is a fork of [Xenia-Canary Netplay](https://github.com/craftycodie/sunrise-xenia-canary-netplay) which implements Online Multiplayer features.
+This is a fork of [Xenia-Canary Netplay](https://github.com/ahnewark/sunrise-xenia-canary-netplay) which implements online multiplayer features.
-It has been built from the ground up and tested primarily with Halo 3, though other games are supported.
+It has been built from the ground up and a handful of games found to work, though many games are yet to be tested.
+Check out the [Issues](https://github.com/ahnewark/sunrise-xenia-canary-netplay/issues) list for more details.
-In it's current state, the fork is very rough and not PR ready.
-Check out the [Issues](https://github.com/craftycodie/xenia-canary-netplay/issues) list for more on that.
-Please excuse the mess, I don't use C++ often and rushed this together in a couple of restless weeks.
-The code will improve in future.

-The web API powering this fork can be found [here](https://github.com/craftycodie/Xenia-WebServices)
+The REST API powering this fork can be found [here](https://github.com/AdrianCassar/Xenia-WebServices).

 Massive thanks to @SarahGreyWolf for testing this fork with me for about a month, couldn't have done it without her.
 Also, thank you to @Bo98 for creating the burnout5 xenia fork, I used that as a basis for this, and some of the code is still here I think.